 The policy you need depends on how long you'll be travelling for.
 If you're lucky enough to be taking a few months – or even a year – to travel, then you'll need a policy that covers you for the full duration.

 Unlike many single trip policies that cover you for up to 31 days away, our single trip policy covers you for 365 days, as long as you don't come back to the UK at all during that period.

 If you're breaking up your travels over the course of a year, or studying abroad as part of your university course and planning to return to the UK after each term, then an annual policy – which allows multiple trips abroad – could be right for you.

-We offer three tiers of cover – Admiral, Admiral Gold and Admiral Platinum – with increasing coverage and product benefits.
+Admiral Student Travel Insurance comes with three tiers to choose from – Admiral, Admiral Gold and Admiral Platinum – with increasing coverage and product benefits.

 Emergency medical treatment & repatriation

 Read the full list of benefits in the policy summary booklet.

 Your student travel insurance needs to cover you in all the countries you're visiting, as well as every stop you make on the way (even if you're only passing through the country on an interrailing trip).

 If you're heading to Europe, a European travel policy should meet your needs.
 We also include the following countries in our European travel insurance:

 - Worldwide excluding USA, Canada and the Caribbean